A New Book Coming in 2027

 About the Author

-Julie Bjelland, LMFT, is a psychotherapist, author, and founder of the Sensitive & Neurodivergent Community, Podcast, and Blog.
-She specializes in high sensitivity and adult-discovered autism and teaches internationally on neurodiversity-affirming approaches to understanding autistic women.
+Julie Bjelland, LMFT, is a psychotherapist, author, autism assessor, and founder of the Sensitive & Neurodivergent Community, Podcast, and Blog.
+She specializes in high sensitivity and adult-discovered autism, including autism assessments for late-identified autistic women, and teaches internationally on neurodiversity-affirming approaches to understanding autistic women.

 Julie is also a late-identified autistic therapist, bringing both lived experience and clinical expertise to this work.